Biological safety cabinets are essential when working on and handling dangerous materials. Here’s what you should know to get the best for your staff

 What is a biological safety cabinet?

-Working with these materials requires compliance with strict biosafety guidelines and levels, hence the importance of the BSC.
-A BSC has two primary purposes:
+Working with these materials requires compliance with strict biosafety guidelines and levels, hence the importance of biological safety cabinets.
+The products have two primary purposes:

 Key features of biological safety cabinets

 When choosing a biological safety cabinet, make sure to check its important safety features meet industry standards and best practices.
-Here are the features to look for in BSCs:
+Here are the features to look for:

 1. Air filtration capabilities

-Check that the BSC you’re considering has High-Efficiency Particulate Air (HEPA) filters that purify inflowing and exhaust air.
+Check that the unit you’re considering has HEPA filters that purify inflowing and exhaust air.
 These filters are a definite requirement, as these significantly reduce the risk of infectious agents being transmitted as aerosols or particulates.

 2. Cabinet classes